Panda88CO/udi-TeslaPW/README.md

 Using cloud access user can set all parameters mobile app currently supports (except car charging limit)

 Generator support is not tested (I do not have one) and I have not tested without solar connected.

+shortPoll updates critical parameters (and issues a heartbeat) longPoll updates all parameters